fscorrupt/Posterizarr/README.md

 ### Testing Mode

 Run the script with the `-Testing` flag.
-In this mode, the script will create white posters with short, medium, and long texts (also in bold).
+In this mode, the script will create white posters with short, medium, and long texts (also in bold), using the values specified in the `config.json` file.

 This is handy for testing your configuration before applying it en masse to the actual posters.
 You can see how and where the text would be applied, as well as the size of the textbox.

 ```powershell
 .\PlexPosterMaker.ps1 -Testing